Unnathihegde/CivicPulse/README.md

 ---

-# 🔑 Environment Variables
+# Environment Variables

-Create a `.env` file in the root directory and add:
+Create a `.env` file in the root directory and add the following:

 ```env
 SUPABASE_URL=your_supabase_url